-These consolidated financial statements are the first annual financial statements of the newly merged entity formed as a result of the takeover of AIC Resources Limited (AIC Resources) by Intrepid Mines Limited (Intrepid).
+The comparative period reflects the first period of the merged entity formed as a result of the takeover of AIC Resources Limited (AIC Resources) by Intrepid Mines Limited (Intrepid).
 Intrepid was renamed AIC Mines Limited subsequent to completion of the merger.
-Refer to the directors report for further information in relation to the acquisition transaction and to note 17 for accounting treatment of the acquisition.
+Refer to note 17 for accounting treatment of the acquisition.

 As outlined in note 17, as a result of the acquisition the former shareholders of AIC Resources effectively obtained control of the combined entity.
-Therefore, while Intrepid was identified as the legal acquirer AIC Resources is deemed the acquirer for accounting purposes and these consolidated financial statements are presented as a continuation of the operations of AIC Resources.
-As such, the comparative period presented throughout the consolidated financial statements is in respect of AIC Resources (unless otherwise stated).
+Therefore, while Intrepid was identified as the legal acquirer, AIC Resources is deemed the acquirer for accounting purposes and these consolidated financial statements are presented as a continuation of the operations of AIC Resources.
+As the deemed acquirer, AIC Resources Limited accounted for the acquisition of AIC Mines Limited from 16 April 2019 and this is reflected in the comparative information within this report.